 Terra Lepine began facilitating classes at the Nan Tolbert Nurturing Center after graduating with a BA in Psychology from the University of California Santa Cruz.
 Since joining the Nurturing Center she has become a certified postpartum doula providing, through her private business, in-home support to help families make the transition to life with a new baby.
 Terra completed a parent-infant coach certificate program in 2014.
 She continues to learn and grow along with the families at the Nurturing Center.

 Rebecca received her Bachelor’s degree from Trinity University in San Antonio, Texas in Economics and Urban Studies.
 After working as a city planner in both Santa Paula and Encinitas, Rebecca and her husband moved back to Ojai while she was pregnant with their first child to be closer to family.
 Rebecca began attending classes at the Nan Tolbert Nurturing Center when her first child was three months old.
-Five years and three children later, Rebecca is delighted to join a team that has given so much to her young family.
+During her time as a parent at the Center, Rebecca discovered her passion for working with young children and families.
+After working towards her teaching certificate at UCLA specializing in early childhood development and many years of training under Carol Castanon, Rebecca is delighted to join a team that has given so much to her young family.

 Core Class Facilitator